Introduction to Tuva

 At present, Lower Chadansky, which is actually in the town of Chadan, is totally destroyed and part of the town has been built over it.
 Upper Chadansky, about 4km outside of town, has one wall left standing.
 These are the only remains of the previous flourishing of Buddhism in Tuva.

 I visited the tiny village of Gegenbarak, near Chadan, to meet the last Tuvan monk, Shinbayol, who is 93 and from Upper Chadansky.
 There is another 84 year old monk alive, but he is bed-ridden and deaf.
 I couldn’t reach the ruins of Upper Chadansky myself because of flooded streams and mud.
-Shinbayol had heard of khure in the Altai district but had never gone himself.
+Shinbayol had heard of khure in the Altai district, but had never gone himself.
 This must be researched at the Altaic Research Institute and Research Museum in Gorno-Altaisk, the capital of the Altai Republic of Siberia.
 He had never heard of any non-Gelug tradition in Tuva.
-He chanted some prayers for me in Tibetan, and his pronunciation was closer to Tibetan that what I had heard in Mongolia, Buryatia or Kalmykia.
+He chanted some prayers for me in Tibetan, and his pronunciation was closer to Tibetan than what I had heard in Mongolia, Buryatia or Kalmykia.